alexdown/mongo-view/README.md

 # VIEW/MATERIALIZED VIEW in MongoDB

-This is just a train of thoughts about how to reproduce the functionality of a SQL VIEW/MATERIALIZED VIEW on mongoDB.
+This is just a train of thoughts about how to reproduce the functionality of a SQL VIEW/MATERIALIZED VIEW in mongoDB.

 ## Setup